novialim/VRoomsPR/README.md

 #### Team Member: Priyanka Arora
 * Researched on A-Frame(Web-VR framework) and introduced to team.
-* Part of Database schema design
+* Contributed to database schema design
-* Created table structure for User Authentication using Mongo DB.
+* Created table structure for User Authentication using MongoDB
-* Implemented User Authentication using Passport JS and Cookies
+* Implemented User Authentication using PassportJS and cookies
 * Development for pages: Sign Up and responsive Contact Us
 * Front/back end development and integration for 'User Authentication'
-* Front/back end development and integrated email functionality for 'Contact Us'
+* Front/back end development and integration of email functionality for 'Contact Us'
-* Integrated 'Socket Programming' to determine the online viewers of a particular property.
+* Integrated 'Socket Programming' to display the current online viewers of a particular room
 * Testing and Bug fixes